Infisical/infisical-node/README.md

 - `secretName` (string): The key of the secret to delete.
 - `options` (object, optional): An options object to specify the type of secret to delete.
-  - `type` (string, optional): "shared" (default) or "personal".
+  - `type` (string, optional): The type of the secret.
+Valid options are "shared" or "personal".
+If not specified, the default value is "shared".
 Note that deleting a shared secret also deletes all associated personal secrets.

 ## Contributing